mstksg/inCode/copy/entries/singletons-3.md

 If you include either of those patterns, GHC will complain.
-So, there is no valid pattern to match on... so `disproveOpened = \case {}` is enough to write the function `Knockable 'Opened -> Void`.
+So, there is no valid pattern to match on... so `disproveOpened = \case {}` is enough to write the function `Knockable 'Opened -> Void`, since there is no constructor for a value of type `Knockable 'Opened` to match on.
 This only works because `disproveOpened` is a **complete pattern match**, and therefore total.

 We can use this decision function, finally, to handle an arbitrary `Door` whose